 When this furnace is installed as a direct vent forced air furnace, all combustion air is supplied directly to the burner through a special air inlet system outlined in these instructions.
-This system consists of field-supplied Schedule 40 or 26 SDR-PVC pipe and one of the following horizontal vent termination kits: RXGY-D02/D02A, RXGY-D03/D03A, RXGY-D04/D04A, or RXGY-E03A.
+This system consists of field-supplied Schedule 40 or 26 SDR-PVC pipe and one of the following horizontal vent termination kits: RXGY-D02 or D02A, RXGY-D03 or D03A, or RXGY-E03A.